What It Means When an Agent Claims to Have a Buyer for Your Home

 After the listing agent signs a listing agreement with the seller, the agent will use a mix of several marketing techniques:

-- Putting a for sale sign in the yard, unless HOA regulations don't permit signage or the seller objects.
-According to the National Association of Realtors statistics, about 10% or so of buyers come from a sign.
+- Putting a "for sale" sign in the yard, unless HOA regulations don't permit signage or the seller objects.
+According to the National Association of Realtors statistics, about 6% of buyers come from seeing a "for sale" or "open house" sign.

 - Listing the house into the Multiple Listing Service (MLS).
 Most buyers come from the listing agent's marketing, and MLS is a key part of that.
 A good agent will submit professional quality photographs, download the listing to all the major property websites, and use print and direct mail accordingly.
 Some agents maintain separate databases for contacting buyer's agents in nearby cities as well.

-- Designing e-flyers and blast emails to every agent who belongs to their board.
+- Designing e-flyers and blasting emails to every agent who belongs to their board.

-But the fact remains that the agent finds the buyer only after the agent signs the listing agreement with you.
+But the fact remains: The agent finds the buyer only after the agent signs the listing agreement with you.

 Pocket Listings to Find Buyers